Available Horses

 Adoption Fee: $300

 Sparky is a personable, in your pocket sort of horse who needs to be kept in a gelding herd only.
-He will try to mount a mare over the fence, so a strong board fence is recommended (we have coated wired).
-Because of the unseasonably warm winter, our pastures won't recover past the end of January if he isn't placed by then.
+He will try to mount a mare over the fence, so a strong board fence is recommended.

-We did discover upon his initial vet exam that he has a healed broken coffin bone in his front left, that is managed well with aluminum shoes on the front only.
+Former adopter noted he was demonstrating stud-like behavior around their mare.
+It was discovered upon an initial vet exam that he has a healed broken coffin bone in his front left, that is managed well with aluminum shoes on the front only.
 We do not recommend him for riding.

 Sparky 2 Sparky 2 Sparky 2 Sparky 2 Sparky 2